IRS-Public/taxpert/packages/ui/README.md

 <WorkspaceSettingsModal />   {/* mount once; it self-wires to the nav's settings gear */}
 ```

 **Without a bundler.** A Form Builder application has none.
-It takes this as a dev dependency and
+It takes this as a dev dependency — a
+`file:` path to a checkout, since nothing here is published to a registry — and copies
-copies `node_modules/taxpert/src` into its own static assets with its `make copy-shared-ui` target,
+`node_modules/taxpert/src` into its own static assets with its `make copy-shared-ui` target,
 then loads the elements with plain `<script type="module">` tags and imports the CSS from its
 `main.css`.
 Menu leaves render as real `<a href>` links, so the nav works before JS runs.
 The two
 applications that do this live in the